King William Road Streetscape Upgrade (Stage 1 & 2)

 Upcoming Works

-Works on the shared pedestrian and cycle path will follow the completion of kerbing works.
-The shared path will be temporarily closed to pedestrians and cyclists while works are underway, with signage in place to direct users to alternative routes.
+• Sections of the shared path will continue to remain closed to pedestrians and cyclists with signage in place to direct users to alternative routes.
+Minor paving works to be undertaken on the western side.

 Project Background - Walking & Cycling Plan 2022-2027